vim-advent-calendar/vimways.org/content/2018/shlomif-if_pyth-cookbook.md

-This article aims to be a cookbook for using [if_pyth](http://vimdoc.sourceforge.net/htmldoc/if_pyth.html) which is Vim's python interface.
-I do not wish to particularly endorse python out of all possible languages, it's just that I am now trying to learn it better and so am trying to use it as much as possible.
+This article aims to be a cookbook for using [if_pyth](http://vimdoc.sourceforge.net/htmldoc/if_pyth.html) which is Vim's Python interface.
+I do not wish to particularly endorse Python out of all possible languages, it's just that I am now trying to learn it better and so am trying to use it as much as possible.